Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/3_Civilizations/Greater_Systems_Assembly.md

 ## Demographics

 -Darwinian-
-67% human
+- 67% human
-22% Tikali
+- 22% Tikali
-4% Rasuu
+- 4% Rasuu
-6% Uplifts
+- 6% Uplifts
-1% Other Species
+- 1% Other Species

 -Synthetic-
-47% Androids
+- 47% Androids
-48% Simulacrums/Uploads
+- 48% Simulacrums/Uploads
-5% Special Frameworks (specialized drone swarms)
+- 5% Special Frameworks (specialized drone swarms)

 -Uplifted-
-31% Terran Origin
+- 31% Terran Origin
-27% Vamusidian Origin
+- 27% Vumarian Origin
-15% Murk Origin
+- 15% Murk Origin
-27% Other Origin
+- 27% Other Origin

 --Overall--
-40% Darwinian
+- 40% Darwinian
-52% Synthetic
+- 52% Synthetic
-8% Uplifted
+- 8% Uplifted

 The overall population of the GSA is 197 Trillion across 27 thousand recognized world states not including worlds claimed by world states as part of their jurisdiction as of 2850 AD